jp-embedded/scxmlcc/doc/user-manual.md

 #### Custom Actions and Conditions

 The transition's executable content can also be defined in C++ code instead of the scxml document, so the state machine and it's actions can be seperated.
-To do this the transition must not contain executable content in the document.
+To do this the transition must not contain executable content in the scxml document.

 Transition actions are implemented in a `transition_actions` template inside the state machine class.
 This template can be specialized for each transition to implement custom actions.
 If the state machine is called `sc`, a transition action can be specialized like this: